upbound/provider-vault/README.md

 automated tests are running.
 The list of tests is specified in the `Makefile` variable `UPTEST_EXAMPLE_LIST`.
-The tests it runs are specified in the `example` directory.
+The tests it runs are specified in the `examples` directory.

 Create a vault namespace.
 ```